dian0404/museum-memories/README.md

 data/demo-images/
 ```

-Use the **Demo** button to load four public sample records.
-The included photographs were taken by the repository author; details are recorded in `data/demo-images/README.md`.
+Use the Demo button to load four public sample records.
+The artifact photos used in the demo are sourced from the Internet; details are recorded in `data/demo-images/README.md`.

 ## Project structure